nf-core/sarek/docs/output.md

 In addition to the interactive HTML files, `indexcov` outputs a number of text files:

-- `$prefix-indexcov.ped`: a .ped/.fam file with the inferred sex in the appropriate column if the sex chromosomes were found. the CNX and CNY columns indicating the floating-point estimate of copy-number for those chromosomes.
+- `<sample>-indexcov.ped`: a .ped/.fam file with the inferred sex in the appropriate column if the sex chromosomes were found. the CNX and CNY columns indicating the floating-point estimate of copy-number for those chromosomes.
   `bins.out`: how many bins had a coverage value outside of (0.85, 1.15). high values can indicate high-bias samples.
   `bins.lo`: number of bins with value < 0.15. high values indicate missing data.